 The residual channel dissimilarity of our bidirectional attack is caused by differences between the relay's forward and reverse transmission paths, \eg, because of tolerances of the used parts.
-To completely circumvent attack detection, the relay hardware needs to be reciprocal, \ie, symmetric.
-This can be achieved in an additional engineering step by tuning the relay's forward and reverse transmission behavior to prevent Condition~\ref{eq:cr_detection} to be fulfilled.
+That is, in case of our attack, $|H_{\textrm{AB}}(f)|$ and $|H_{\textrm{BA}}(f)|$ now comprise of the concatenation of the reciprocal wireless channels to and from the relay antennas and the slightly non-reciprocal relay behavior.
+To completely circumvent attack detection, the relay hardware should be reciprocal, \ie, symmetric.
+This can be achieved in an additional engineering step by tuning the relay's transmission behavior to prevent Condition~\ref{eq:cr_detection} to be fulfilled.
 However, again shining light on the security drawbacks of the MCPR measurement principle, an attacker can also manipulate the measurement of $|H_{\textrm{AB}}(f)|$ and $|H_{\textrm{BA}}(f)|$ to diminish the effect of the imperfect relay hardware.

-We propose a relay hardware equalization scheme where the attacker individually manipulates the amplitude of the $N$~tones exchanged by~$\mathsf{A}$ to~$\mathsf{B}$~(cf.~Figure~\ref{fig:ranging_attack_illustr}).
-The approach follows a similar rationale as the previously outlined phase manipulation attack: The attacker pursues a divide-and-conquer strategy by applying $N$ separate amplitude manipulations to each MCPR carrier.
+We propose a relay hardware equalization scheme where the attacker individually manipulates the amplitude of the $N$~tones exchanged by~$\mathsf{A}$ to~$\mathsf{B}$~(cf.~Fig.~\ref{fig:ranging_attack_illustr}).
+The approach follows a similar rationale as the previously outlined phase manipulation attack: In a divide-and-conquer manner, the attacker applies $N$~separate amplitude manipulations to each MCPR carrier.
 In this way, a frequency-dependent attenuation profile $\beta(f)$ can be applied, such that $|H_{\textrm{AB}}(f) \cdot \beta(f)| \approx |H_{\textrm{BA}}(f)|$ holds.
-The attacker knows the forward and reverse transmission behavior of the relay hardware\footnote{This can easily be measured using a Vector Network Analyzer~(VNA).} and can thus determine $\beta(f)$.
-We use a digital step attenuator that we insert into one path of the relay (see Figure~\ref{fig:relay_block_with_phase}) to apply $\beta(f)$.
+Fortunately, $\beta(f)$ does not depend on the (random) wireless channels between the relay and the legitimate parties, as those are reciprocal either way.
+Instead, the attacker can determine $\beta(f)$ based on the the forward and reverse transmission behavior of the relay hardware, \eg, using a vector network analyzer.
+We apply $\beta(f)$ using a digital step attenuator that we insert into one path of the relay (see Fig.~\ref{fig:relay_block_with_phase}).